-Ihsane Hmamouchi @epirheum is a rheumatologist at Temara Hospital in Rabat Morocco and Associate Professor at Laboratory of Biostatistics, Epidemiology and Clinical Research (LERC) at Mohammed V University Rabat.
+Ihsane Hmamouchi @epirheum is a rheumatologist at Temara Hospital, Mohamed V University, Rabat, Morocco and Associate Professor at Laboratory of Biostatistics, Epidemiology and Clinical Research (LERC) at Mohammed V University Rabat.
 She is founder of EpiRheum.com As a student at Rabat’s Faculty of Medicine, Ihsane quickly found herself looking for a subject that would satisfy both her creativity and curiosity.
 Her interest in clinical research led her to undertake a PhD in clinical epidemiology.
 She was thus able to combine these two fields of predilection, rheumatology and clinical epidemiology.
 She is very enthusiastic about continually expanding her knowledge and critical thinking in the field of clinical research and all fields of rheumatology.
 Besides, she enjoys facilitating future collaborations and benchmarking her networking.

 Keywords: spondyloarthritis, osteoporosis, imaging, education, clinical epidemiology, outcomes assessment, quality of life, social media.

 David Liew @drdavidliew is a consultant rheumatologist and clinical pharmacologist in clinical practice at Austin Health in Melbourne, Australia where he leads the Medicines Optimisation Service, and a PhD candidate at the University of Melbourne.
 He has an interest in communicating medical developments through his roles as co-host of the Australian Prescriber Podcast and as deputy editor of Rheumatology Republic, and enjoys working closely with clinician data scientists on clinical-based digital prescribing interventions.